• 0

 How to fix a mossy lawn

 Scarifying a lawn involves the process of mechanically removing thatch, moss, and other debris that may have accumulated on the surface of the lawn.
 Thatch is a layer of dead grass, roots, and other organic matter that can build up over time and prevent air, water, and nutrients from reaching the soil.
-By using a scarifier or dethatching machine, the thatch layer is gently raked out, allowing for better airflow, water penetration, and nutrient absorption into the soil.
+Using a scarifier or dethatching machine, the thatch layer is gently raked out, allowing for better airflow, water penetration, and nutrient absorption into the soil.

 Furthermore, scarifying stimulates the lawn's natural regrowth process by encouraging the spread of grass seeds and the development of new shoots.
 This helps to fill in bare patches, improve the density of the turf, and create a more uniform and lush appearance.